evshvarov/objectscriptquality-community-1/README.md

 # Analyze your open source code for free

-If you have your source code published on GitHub, you can analyze your ObjectScript code for free and check results in https://community.objectscriptquality.com.
+If you have your source code published on GitHub, you can analyze your InterSystems ObjectScript code for free and check results in https://community.objectscriptquality.com.

 You only need to create the file `.github/workflows/objectscript-quality.yml` in your project with following content: